Trump lashes out at Clinton with attacks reminiscent of 2016 campaign

 “Why is that Hillary Clintons family and Dems dealings with Russia are not looked at, but my non-dealings are?”
-President Trump tweeted Thursday, after NBC News confirmed that Special Counsel Robert Mueller is now investigating whether the president attempted to obstruct justice in the FBI's investigation.
+President Trump tweeted Thursday, after the Washington Post and later NBC News reported that Special Counsel Robert Mueller is now investigating whether the president attempted to obstruct justice in the FBI's investigation.

 “Crooked H destroyed phones w/ hammer, 'bleached' emails, & had husband meet w/AG days before she was cleared- & they talk about obstruction?”
 Trump added.